-The site is very poorly built, and you're better off buying your tickets on SeatGeek, StubHub or one of the other recommend sites.
+The site is very poorly built and has decent fees, and you're better off buying your tickets on SeatGeek, StubHub or one of the other recommend sites.

 ScoreBig is a company that sells unsold box office inventory at discount prices.
 There are two major problems with ScoreBig though: